top of page

 The Corporate Incentive: Scaling Through Standardization

-However, there is a paradox at play.
+For the corporate worker, a paradox is at play.
 The more standard your job becomes, the more likely it is to be automated.
 When a company successfully "cleans" a role by breaking it down into a series of repeatable steps, it creates a map for an algorithm to follow.

 The Two-Spreadsheet Trap

-In my classes, I often describe the quintessential "clean" entry-level role: the gold standard for college grads for decades.
-This position follows a rigid rhythm.
+In my classes, I often describe the typical "clean" entry-level role for college grads.
+This position follows a repeatable rhythm.
 You receive a spreadsheet of data, apply specific rules to "clean" the information, and move the results into a new database.
 On the surface, using your degree for a paycheck feels productive.
 From a behavioral and economic perspective, however, you stand on a crumbling cliff.

 Acting as a conduit between "Spreadsheet A" and "Spreadsheet B" is a metaphor for any job defined by codified knowledge.
-Whether you process insurance claims, reconcile accounts, or draft basic legal documents, you simply move data through a predefined gate.
+Whether you process insurance claims, reconcile accounts, or draft basic legal documents, you simply move data along an information assembly line.

 Economist Luis Garicano highlighted this danger in his January 2026 New Year’s letter.
 AI excels at these "clean" transitions.
 Any role governed by clear "if-this-then-that" logic is no longer a career path; it is a training set for an algorithm.
 By executing these predictable processes, you provide the very data the machine needs to replicate you.
-Choosing this work trades long-term growth for short-term social status.
+By choosing this work, you trade your chance to become indispensable for the mirage of safety found in a standardized role.

 Identifying Antifragile Environments

 Most people think the opposite of "fragile" is "robust" or "resilient."
-But as we discuss in my sessions, a washing machine or a bridge is merely robust—it handles stress until it eventually breaks.
-Something that is Antifragile actually gets better when it is stressed.
-Think of a muscle or the human immune system: they only grow stronger when they are put under tension, challenged, or "messed up" at the cellular level.
+But as we discuss in my sessions, a washing machine or a bridge is merely robust; it handles stress until it eventually breaks.
+Something Antifragile actually improves when stressed.
+Nassim Nicholas Taleb, a scholar and risk analyst, coined this term to describe systems that grow stronger when put under tension, challenged, or "messed up" at the cellular level.

 The Messy Frontier: Where Value is Found